The Provincial Capital Commission conducted a prescribed burn within Wascana Centre on north Goose Island and Pelican Island on October 27, 2025.

 Photo: Prescribed burn conducted at the Condie Nature Refuge on May 2, 2025, to reduce fuel load in the area to help prevent wildfires.

-When is the prescribed burn happening in Wascana Centre?
+When have prescribed burns been used in Wascana Centre?